clerisy47/Guardian-Shield/README.md

 ### Q: Can I contribute to this project?
 A: Of course!
 We welcome contributions from developers, educators or even if you have any idea.
 Please refer to the Contributing section for guidelines.

+## Terms and Conditions

+Please read these terms and conditions carefully before using Guardian-Shield.

+1. **Usage Agreement:**
+   By installing and using Guardian-Shield, you agree to abide by the terms and conditions outlined in this document.
+If you do not agree with any part of these terms, you may not use the extension.

+2. **Privacy and Security:**
+   Guardian-Shield is committed to protecting your privacy and enhancing your online security.
+The extension does not collect or store any personally identifiable information.
+For more details on our privacy practices, please refer to our [Privacy Policy](#privacy-policy).

+3. **Modification of Terms:**
+   Guardian-Shield reserves the right to modify these terms and conditions at any time.
+It is your responsibility to review this documentation periodically for changes.
+Your continued use of the extension after any modifications indicates your acceptance of the updated terms.

+### Privacy Policy

+Last updated: [Date]

+Guardian-Shield is committed to protecting your privacy and ensuring the security of your information.
+This Privacy Policy outlines how we collect, use, and disclose information through the Guardian-Shield browser extension.

+### Information We Collect

+1. **Email Content:**
+   Guardian-Shield processes the content of your emails locally on your device for the purpose of fraud detection and phishing alerts.
+We do not transmit or store your email content on external servers.

+2. **Usage Data:**
+   We may collect non-personal information about how you interact with the extension, such as the features you use and the frequency of usage.
+This data helps us improve and optimize Guardian-Shield.

+### Information Sharing

+1. **Third-Party Services:**
+   Guardian-Shield does not share your personal information with third-party services or entities.
+We prioritize the security and privacy of our users.

+2. **Legal Compliance:**
+   We may disclose information if required to do so by law or in response to valid requests by public authorities.

+### Your Choices

+You have the right to:

+- **Opt-Out:** You can choose not to use certain features of Guardian-Shield if you do not agree with this Privacy Policy.
+- **Access and Correct Your Information:** You can access and correct your personal information processed by Guardian-Shield.

+### Changes to this Privacy Policy

+We may update our Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page.

 ## License

 Guardian-Shield is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.